-Divine Sense — Uses: OOO
+Divine Sense — Uses: OOOOOO

 The presence of strong evil registers on your senses like a noxious odor, and powerful good rings like heavenly music in your ears.
 As an action, you can open your awareness to detect such forces.
 Until the end of your next turn, you know the location of any celestial, fiend, or undead within 60 feet of you that is not behind total cover.
 You know the type (celestial, fiend, or undead) of any being whose presence you sense, but not its identity.
 Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the hallow spell.
 You can use this feature a number of times equal to 1 + your Charisma modifier.
 When you finish a long rest, you regain all expended uses.

-Starting at 2nd level, when you hit a creature with a melee weapon Attack, you can expend one spell slot to deal radiant damage to the target, in addition to the weapon’s damage.
+When you hit a creature with a melee weapon Attack, you can expend one spell slot to deal radiant damage to the target, in addition to the weapon’s damage.
 The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each Spell Level higher than 1st, to a maximum of 5d8.
 The damage increases by 1d8 if the target is an Undead or a fiend.

 Fighting Style: Mariner